SublimeHaskell/SublimeHaskell/README.md

 The `ModuleInspector` is a program that looks at your Haskell environment to provide auto completion.

-Depending on your environment, this may takes very long.
+Depending on your environment, this may take very long.

 You can disable it with the `"inspect_modules": false` setting.